stephluooo/League-Performance-Prediction/README.md

 <iframe src="true_missing.html" width="800" height="600" frameborder="0"></iframe>

-This bar graph vshows the density of leagues when missing_url is False.
+This bar graph shows the density of leagues when missing_url is False.
 The LPL league dominates this distribution, showing that most non-missing URLs are from the LPL league.
 <iframe src="false_missing.html" width="800" height="600" frameborder="0"></iframe>

 ### URL Missingness and League: MAR

 The results of the permutation test indicate that the missingness in the url column is significantly associated with the league column.
 A p-value of 0.0 suggests that the observed dependency is not due to random chance.
-This dependency supports the assumption that missingness is Missing at Random (MAR) because the likelihood of a missing url depends on the league, a known and observed variable.
+This dependency supports the assumption that missingness is MAR because the likelihood of a missing url depends on the league, a known and observed variable.
 For instance, some leagues may systematically lack certain data due to differences in data collection practices or standards, which can explain the missingness without additional unknown factors.

 ### URL Missingness and Side: NMAR

 In contrast, the permutation test for the side column yields a p-value of 1.0, indicating no evidence of dependency between url missingness and side.
 This finding implies that the missingness in the url column is not influenced by the side column (e.g., Blue or Red).
-If the missingness cannot be fully explained by any observed variable, it is considered Not Missing at Random (NMAR).
+If the missingness cannot be fully explained by any observed variable, it is considered NMAR.
 Additional investigation into unobserved factors or processes that could explain the missingness would be required to refine this assumption.

 # Hypothesis Testing